 Decision to Be Made

-The Responsible Official for each federal agency will sign a joint Finding of No Significant Impact (FONSI) and the BLM and USFS will issue separate decision documents, specific to lands managed, funding, and/or areas of responsibility under their jurisdiction.
+At the finalization of the Environmental Assessment, no significant impacts were found to result from the Proposed Action.
+The Bureau of Reclamation and the BLM have signed a Finding of No Significant Impact (FONSI) and USFS have issued separate decision documents (linked below).
+Additional site-specific compliance may be needed specific to lands managed, funding, and/or areas of responsibility under each agency’s jurisdiction.
 The Responsible Officials will decide whether to implement the proposed action, implement an alternative action that meets the purpose and need, or take no action.

-Comments received through these processes, including names and addresses of those who comment, will be part of the public record for this proposed action.
-Comments submitted anonymously will be accepted and considered; however, anonymous comments will not allow the agencies to provide the commenter with subsequent environmental documents.
+Comments received through the scoping and comment periods, including names and addresses of those who comment, are included as part of the public record for this proposed action.
+Anonymous comments submitted are also accepted and considered; however, anonymous comments do not allow the agencies to provide the commenter with subsequent environmental documents.

 Further Information